 Although shipping people is seen by some as strange or eccentric, it is much easier than you may have thought.
-Simply select two or more people (fictional or otherwise) that you feel should be in a romantic relationship.
-Then simply proceed to keep tabs on their interactions with each other while becoming emotionally invested in the potential romance.
+Simply place two or more people inside a large box with enough food and water supplies to last the journey.
+Make sure to bore some discreet air-holes as well.
+Then simply take the box to a postal office and drop off the box with the appropriate postage.
 Congratulations!
 You have successfully shipped people.